neuml/py27hash/README.md

 ## Background
 Python 2 will reach end of life (EOL) on January 1st, 2020.
 This package helps ease the migration from Python 2 to 3 for applications that depend on the old hash/iteration order of sets/dicts.
 Even when setting PYTHONHASHSEED=0, the hash (and default iteration order) will still be different as the hashing algorithm changed in Python3.
 Python 3.6 changed the default iteration order to insertion order.

 One target use case is with machine learning.
 Optimization of machine learning model hyperparameters can take a very long time and if a model was built under Python 2 and feature set/dicts used the default sort order, new parameters would need to be used.
 This library can be used to allow a full conversion to Python 3 while fixes are made to re-optimize large model parameters.
+There likely are other use cases, especially in the scientific/engineering space where non-random deterministic iteration in Python 2 was used to create reproducible results.

 This package implements logic in cpython 2.7 C source, mainly the Objects/ folder in pure Python.
 Performance was not a goal of this package and it will perform worse than native collections.
 It should only be used when there is a clear use case to preserve Python 2.7 hashing/iteration to ease a transition to Python 3.